elithrar/elithrar.github.io/_posts/2014-07-21-map-string-interface.md

 [Full Example](https://gist.github.com/elithrar/015e2a561eee0ca71a77#file-goji-go)

-The biggest immediate gain is the performance improvement: Goji only allocates a map when you ask it to: there's no global map with locks.
+The biggest immediate gain is the performance improvement, since Goji only allocates a map when you ask it to: there's no global map with locks.
 Note that for many applications, your database or template rendering will be the bottleneck (by far), so the "real" impact is likely pretty small, but it's a sensible touch.

 Most useful is that you retain the ability to write modular middleware that doesn't need further information about your application: if you want to use the request context, you can do so, but for anything else it's just `http.Handler`.
 The downside is that you still need to type assert anything you retrieve from the context, although like gorilla/context we can simplify this by writing helper functions.
-A `map[string]interface{}` also restricts us to string keys: not a deal-breaker, but it does make things less flexible.
+A `map[string]interface{}` also restricts us to string keys: simpler for most (myself included), but potentially less flexible for some.

 ## Context Structs